tohyuting/tp/docs/DeveloperGuide.md

 1. View command format: `help [COMMAND]`

-   1. Test case: View command with complete prefixes e.g. `view ct/w i/2`<br>
+   1. Test case: View generic help message for all commands e.g. `help`<br>
-      Expected: WarehouseList updates to show only supplier at index 2.
-Products associated with the warehouse and their details are shown in the command result box.
+      Expected: Shows help message consisting of commands available in CLI-nic and what each command does.
-   1. Test case: View command with missing prefixes e.g `view ct/s` or `view`<br>
+   1. Test case: View help message specific to a command e.g `help add`<br>
-      Expected: WarehouseList will not be updated to show only supplier at index 1.
-Error details will be shown in the response message, indicating that it is an invalid command format.
-A help message for view command will also be displayed to guide user accordingly.
-SupplierList on GUI remains unchanged.
+      Expected: Shows help message consisting of instructions on how to interpret command format, command format for `add` and some sample commands for `add`.
-   1. Test case: View command with index larger than range of warehouse list displayed e.g.`view ct/w i/x` (where x is larger than the displayed list size)<br>
+   1. Test case: View help message with invalid type e.g.`help test`<br>
-      Expected: Similar to previous.
+      Expected: Shows invalid command format message, stating the allowed keywords to be used by help.
+A help message for help command will also be displayed again to guide the user accordingly.

 ### Saving data